-- Shallow Depth Installation Variance Request Justification Questionnaire (see Appendix B). - Reinforcement detail showing the type of protective measures proposed and construction methods.

-(d) Longitudinal Installations Within Any Median

-See AASHTO's "A Policy on the Accommodation of Utilities Within Freeway Right-of-Way" All longitudinal median installations are a variance from WSDOT policy and must be justified.
+- Shallow Depth Installation Variance Request Justification Questionnaire (see Appendix B). - Reinforcement detail showing the type of protective measures proposed and construction methods. - (d) Longitudinal Installations Within Any Median All longitudinal median installations are a variance from WSDOT policy and must be justified.
 Median installations present construction challenges for the utility; hazards for the traveling public from construction equipment and materials; safety issues for construction workers; highway improvement relocation issues for the utility; and potential for construction delays on department highway improvement projects.